ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 - [ ] which substances youth have heard of
 - [ ] subjective effects of early use (alcohol, nicotine, cannabis)
-- [ ] Problem symptoms related to use (alcohol, nicotine, cannabis)
+- [ ] problem symptoms related to use (alcohol, nicotine, cannabis)
 - [ ] peer substance use and availability of substances in the neighborhood
 - [ ] parent substance use and family history of use
 - [ ] caffeine consumption and over-the-counter medications